Design a 12V/27W SMPS Circuit with UC3843 SMPS Controller IC

 12V/27W SMPS Circuit with UC3843

-Input specification: Our SMPS will work on AC to DC conversion domain.
+Input specification: Our UC3843 SMPS circuit will work in the AC-to-DC conversion domain.
 So, the input is AC.
 In this project, the input voltage is fixed.
 It is as per the European standard voltage rating.
 So, the input AC voltage of this SMPS will be 220-240VAC.
 It is also the standard voltage rating of India.

-Output specification: We will set the output voltage to 12V with a 2.2A of the current rating.
+Output specification: We will set the output voltage to 12V with a 2.2A current rating.
 Thus, it will be 27W output.
-This SMPS will provide constant voltage irrespective of the load current, it will work in CV (Constant Voltage) mode.
+This SMPS will provide a constant voltage irrespective of the load current; it will work in CV (Constant Voltage) mode.
 Also, the output voltage will be fixed at 12V rated.
+This UC3843 application circuit diagram implements Constant Voltage (CV) control mode operation, automatically maintaining a stable 12V output voltage across the entire load current range from zero (no-load) to the maximum rated 2.2A current draw.

 Protection circuits: There are various protection circuits that can be used to design an SMPS circuit, to make the operation safe and reliable.
 The protection circuit protects the SMPS as well as the associated load.
-Depending on the type, the protection circuit can be connected across input or output.
+Depending on the type, the protection circuit can be connected across the input or output.
 For this SMPS, input surge protection will be used with a maximum operating input voltage of 275VAC.
-Also, to deal with EMI issues, a common mode filter will be used for blanking out the generated EMI.
+Also, to deal with EMI issues, a common-mode filter will be used to blank out the generated EMI.
 On the Output side, we will include short circuit protection, over-voltage protection, and over-current protection.
-Other than that, to reduce EMI and noise we can use spark gaps or we can use
+Other than that, to reduce EMI and noise, we can use spark gaps, or we can use

 As we have discussed earlier, we will be using the popular UC3843 IC to design our SMPS, but before we do that, we need to understand the basic working of the IC.
 In this section, we will clarify some aspects of it.
 If you want to learn more, you can check out the datasheet of the UC3843 IC.

-Under-voltage lockout: When the input voltage of the power supply drops below the rated/configured voltage the UVLO detection voltage kicks in, the UVLO sets the internal circuit to a semi-standby state to prevent any manufacturer of the circuit.
-When the power supply voltage rises and becomes higher than the UVLO release voltage, and the normal operation continues During Under-Voltage Lock-Out, the output driver is biased to a high impedance state.
+Under-voltage lockout: When the input voltage of the power supply drops below the rated/configured voltage, the UVLO detection voltage kicks in, and the UVLO sets the internal circuit to a semi-standby state to prevent any damage to the circuit.
+When the power supply voltage rises and becomes higher than the UVLO release voltage, and the normal operation continues during Under-Voltage Lock-Out, the output driver is biased to a high impedance state.
 Pin 6 should be shunted to the ground with a bleeder resistor to prevent activating the power switch with output leakage current.

 Peak current (IS) is determined by the formula.